Not a Member Yet?

 No problem!
 Feel free to browse through the content available to members of the website.

-To get immediate digital access to everything here, join as a Premium Member for only $49/year—about the price of three books.
+To get immediate digital access to everything here, join as a Premium Member for only $25—about the price of three books.

-To get immediate digital access and print copies of every book I have published and will publish during your membership, join as a Patron Member for $199/year.
+To get immediate digital access and print copies of every book I have published, join as a Patron Member for $199/year.

 Also, to learn why I have a membership section of this website at all, click here.
 (Hint: it’s not to get rich, but to help produce more content like this.)